Blazemeter/crane-hook/README.md

 # crane-testhook

 A Kubernetes cluster requirements checker for Blazemeter Private Locations.
-This tool verifies node resources, network connectivity, RBAC, and ingress configuration to ensure your cluster is ready to deploy Blazemeter workloads.
+This tool verifies node resources, network connectivity, RBAC, and ingress configuration to ensure your cluster is ready to deploy Blazemeter workloads

 ## Features